 I did however find a top that speaks to my motivation;

 I won’t go into yoga pants – but there is a difference between the $12 Costco ones and the more expensive ones from Yoga clothing manufacturers – the main one being coverage.
+Some of the more high-quality yoga leggings from this website may be exactly what you’re looking for and are well worth checking out.
 If you don’t want to share your butt crack with your instructor (or class), then I say go inexpensive.
 I’m in my basement, and Helenahh forgives my occasional moon, but if you aren’t as

 cheap, lazy confident as I am, then look into better makes and try them on to make sure they stay in place when you bend over.
 I’ve had no luck with Lululemon – and quite frankly only think they should be worn by people that don’t actually NEED to do yoga.
 On me it was an under-sized sausage casing, and no one needs that kind of bladder or ego pressure.

 The final thing – and I’ll argue that this is a must-have for yoga for beginners – is a pedicure.
 I am more aware of my chipped nail polish and calloused heels during yoga than at any other time.
 Don’t think of it as an indulgence – think of it as protecting your sanity, because they will drive you crazy.